mhucka/zowie/README.md

 ## Additional tips

-In the [wiki associated with the Zowie project in GitHub](https://github.com/mhucka/zowie/wiki), I have started writing some notes about how I use Zowie personally to use Zotero with DEVONthink.
+In the [wiki associated with the Zowie project in GitHub](https://github.com/mhucka/zowie/wiki), I have started writing some notes about how I personally use Zowie to combine Zotero with DEVONthink.

 ## Getting help